hahnlheem/scibowl-site/README.md

 - Change the Database Name for MongoDB (server.js)
 - Add a favicon to your website at the path client/dist/favicon.ico

+## THINGS WE WANT TO DO FROM NOW IN THE NEAR FUTURE

+- Button that resets timer
+- Format clock well
+- Understand how CSS works
+- Add a tossup timer
+- Add stopping button that interrupts timer
+- Basic Scoring System (+4,+10,-4,-10), maybe manually edit score
+- keyboard shortcuts for starting things

 ## don't touch

 the following files students do not need to edit. feel free to read them if you would like.